2020-2021 Project Application Start Date: January 1, 2021

 - Volunteered Technical Expertise

 Project proposals must be reviewed by Community Development Staff and the Development Review Committee (DRC) before they may be submitted to the NAC for approval.
-Applications are required on or before the
+Applications are required on or before the due date of June 1.

 Projects completed in the past include gateway monuments, improving city parks and greenways, enhancing screening walls, and general neighborhood beautification projects.